Updated on July 3, 2024 by Julie McCool

 Getting to Alexandria

-• By boat: Take the Potomac Water Taxi from National Harbor, The Wharf DC, or Georgetown.
+- By boat: Take the Potomac Water Taxi from National Harbor or The Wharf DC.

-• By plane: Regan National and Washington Dulles are both airports close to Alexandria Virginia, but Regan is closest and is just a 10-minute drive or Metro ride away.
+- By plane: Regan National Airport and Washington Dulles Airport are both close to Alexandria Virginia, but Regan is closest and just a 10-minute drive or Metro ride away.

 Find more information on special events and things to do in Alexandria VA on the Visit Alexandria website.